hilbertshotel/onemore/README.md

     If the habit is not incremented until the end of a new day, it is automatically erased.

-    Originally I had implemented a counter for the longest streak but then I changed my mind.
-No data is stored.
-Even if you've practiced a habit for 300 days, if you skip a day, you have to start over.
+    Originally I implemented a counter for the longest streak but changed my mind.
+No data is ever stored.
+Even if you've practiced a habit for 300 days, skip one day and your streak is lost.
 Don't be fooled by achievements.
 The past is irrelevant.

-Misc:
-    And she remembered, of course she remembered, the tough sessions in Sierra Nevada in June at the last concentration before flying to Japan, when she was exhausted, but Del Moral asked her to repeat the Chatanyara Kushanku.
-“One more time, one more, one more.
-And look, it was worth it,“ he says.
 ```